Guiana dolphin: Behaviour

-This species forms small groups of about 2-10 individuals, occasionally up to 100, and swim in tight-knit groups, suggesting a highly developed social structure.
-They are quite active and may jump clear of the water (a behaviour known as breaching), somersault, spy-hop or tail-splash.
-They are unlikely, however, to approach boats.
-They feed on a wide variety of fish, shrimps and squid.
-Studies of growth layers suggest the species can live up to 30 years.
+A study of a population off the coast of southern Brazil in the late 1990s found that females matured at 5-8 years of age and had a mean reproductive cycle of 2 years.
+The gestation period was found to be approximately 12 month gestation period.
+After age 25, the researchers found that the reproductive cycle had increased to 2.5 years a possible indication of reproductive senescence, or aging.

-In December 2006, researchers from the Southern University of Chile and the Rural Federal University of Rio de Janeiro witnessed attempted infanticide by a group of costeros in Sepetiba Bay, Brazil.
+In December 2006, researchers from the Southern University of Chile and the Rural Federal University of Rio de Janeiro witnessed attempted infanticide by a group of Guiana dolphins in Sepetiba Bay, Brazil.
 A group of six adults separated a mother from her calf, four then keeping her at bay by ramming her and hitting her with their flukes.
 The other two adults rammed the calf, held it under water, then threw it into the air and held it under water again.
 The mother was seen again in a few days, but not her calf.
 Since females become sexually receptive within a few days of losing a calf, and the group of attacking males were sexually interested in the female, it is possible that the infanticide occurred for this reason.
-Infanticide has been reported twice before in bottlenose dolphins but is thought to be generally uncommon among cetaceans.
+Infanticide has been reported previously in bottlenose dolphins but is thought to be generally uncommon among cetaceans.

 Conservation

-The costero is listed on Appendix II of the Convention on the Conservation of Migratory Species of Wild Animals (CMS).
+The Guiana dolphin is listed on Appendix II of the Convention on the Conservation of Migratory Species of Wild Animals (CMS).
 It is listed on Appendix II as it has an unfavourable conservation status or would benefit significantly from international co-operation organised by tailored agreements.
 As with all coastal cetaceans, the Guiana dolphin suffers from negative interactions with humans.
 Entanglement in gill nets, seine nets, and shrimp traps is responsible for the death of many animals each year.
 There is very limited gene flow between concentrations of this dolphin, and large stretches of coast contain no animals at all, so recovery from depletion of a local population may take time.

+A population decline was noted in Guanabara Bay near Rio de Janeiro with 34 individuals surviving in 2016, down from 70 in 1995 and 400 in 1985.
+The bays around Rio de Janeiro are known to be polluted with industrial waste and sewage, a possible cause of this population's decline.
+By 2024 the number in Guanabara Bay was below 30, and while populations in Sepetiba Bay and Ilha Grande Bay to the west are larger, they are thought also to be at risk.